nitrofski/graphbash-lib/README.md

 Graph based tool for Crash Bash MM exploration

-Since the PSX Main RAM covers only all of `0x80XXXXXX`, the first 2 digits will often times be ommited when refering to addresses.
+Since the PSX Main RAM covers only all of `0x80XXXXXX`, the first 2 digits will often times be omited when refering to addresses.

 Notable values:
 - Index of A: `0`